Bradley International Airport Exhibit

 Changing Attitudes About Mental Health

 “I’ve never been healed or cured.
 I’ve had periods of remission.
-But knowing the illness is there forces me to be vigilant and have the best help possible by my side,” explained Luanne, a Connecticut resident and Deconstructing Stigma volunteer.
+But knowing the disorder is there forces me to be vigilant and have the best help possible by my side,” explained Luanne, a Connecticut resident and Deconstructing Stigma volunteer.

 “Secret-keeping eats you up and that leads to self-hatred and then suicide.
 Share what you’re feeling.
 Talk about it.
 Write about it.
 It’s serious, but there is help.”

-She is one of the more than 300 individuals who currently volunteer to share their stories as part of Deconstructing Stigma in hopes of increasing awareness and decreasing the fear and shame that is too often associated with mental illness.
+She is one of the more than 300 individuals who currently volunteer to share their stories as part of Deconstructing Stigma in hopes of increasing awareness and decreasing the fear and shame that is too often associated with mental health.

 Poster in glass case